…Or how many folks you have on your team…

 And the way you tell your prospects, “What’s in it for them” is crucial to making the sale.

-Denny Hatch wrote a post called “The Lure of Exclusivity” where he outlines the 7 key copy drivers:
+Denny Hatch wrote a post called “The Lure of Exclusivity” where he outlines the seven key copy drivers:

 Case in point:

-I’ve used Portland Adventure Bootcamp as an example before.
+I’ve used Portland Adventure Bootcamp (sadly, the business closed in 2016) as an example before.
 Believe me, this is no easy workout.
 You have to want to do push ups, run stairs and jog first thing in the morning.
 As such, it would be easy for the target audience (women) to self-select out of signing up (heck, it would be easy for men to self-select out!).
 But look at these benefits:

 Compare that to this: